-Accordingly, a recent study found that lifespan extension is a significant benefit of intermittent fasting (Catterson et al. 201813).
+Accordingly, a recent study found that lifespan extension significantly benefits intermittent fasting (Catterson et al. 201813).

-In addition, numerous studies show that intermittent fasting can lower inflammatory markers that contribute to weight gain and insulin resistance (Faris et al. 201214).
+In addition, numerous studies show that intermittent fasting can lower inflammatory markers contributing to weight gain and insulin resistance (Faris et al. 201214).

 6. Insulin Resistance

-In particular, the refined carbohydrates and sugars in our Western diet stimulate insulin secretion.
+In particular, our Western diet’s refined carbohydrates and sugars stimulate insulin secretion.

 Since too high insulin levels can be life-threatening, the body must protect itself by making cells insulin-resistant.
-As a result, however, the body has to produce more and more insulin.
+As a result, however, the body must produce more insulin.

 - Alzheimer’s disease